slaterx/homework/README.md

 Openshift was used for the sake of testing routing and usage outside of a developer's realm.

 ## Instructions
- - local machine via docker-compose (https://docs.docker.com/compose/install/)
+ - Local machine via docker-compose (Linux) (https://docs.docker.com/compose/install/)
  	- docker-compose up

- - local machine via vagrant (which will run puppet + docker)
+ - Local machine via vagrant (OSX, Windows) (which will run puppet + docker)
  	- vagrant up

- - PaaS deployment using Openshift (You don't need permission to run privileged containers)
+ - PaaS deployment of a dual node using Openshift (You don't need permission to run privileged containers)
- 	- oc new-project homework-dev
+ 	- oc new-project homework-staging
  	- oc new-app https://github.com/slaterx/homework --name=hello-app --strategy=docker -e TZ=Pacific/Auckland
- 	- oc expose service hello-app --hostname=hello-app.example.com
+ 	- oc expose service hello-app --hostname=hello-app-stag.example.com
+ 	- (If you want high availability on the app) oc scale dc hello-app --replicas=2

+ - PaaS deployment of a dual node using AWS Elastic Beanstalk
+ 	- eb init hello-app
+ 	- eb create hello-app-staging --scale 2

+## Problems found (and how they were mitigated)
+ - **Lack of flexibility on the database configuration**: The application uses hardcoded database names.
+The easiest way to overcome this was to open config/databases.rb to get the DB names and add them inside the deployment strategy.
+The best way to address this would be to change the source to accept variables and pass then as part of our deployment, in the same way we are passing the username and password.

 ## Improvements
 * **DB**: The docker composer is ready to host another container with postgres and bootstrap the DB, but the application is using so far a local one.
 We need to move the migration step from Dockerfile to the my_init.d, so there will be proper networking in place for the external connection to happen.